 Setting the right fuses to enable debugging

-One thing you have to be aware of is that it may be necessary to enable the JTAG pins on targets with the JTAG interface.
-This is done by choosing JTAG pins: JTAG enabled in the Tools menu, followed by the Burn Bootloader action using an SPI programmer (because the JTAG pins are not yet active!).
+You can enable the JTAG pins by choosing JTAG pins: JTAG enabled in the Tools menu, followed by the Burn Bootloader action using an SPI programmer (because the JTAG pins are not yet active!).

 And this is all you have to know when you use the Arduino IDE 2.
 In general, the story is a bit more complex, however.